-NSCC executed the Existing Accord to facilitate, via NSCC's systems, the physical settlement of securities arising out of options and futures cleared by OCC.
-OCC Clearing Members that clear and settle physically settled options and futures transactions through OCC also are required under OCC's Rules14 to be Members of NSCC or to have appointed or nominated a Member of NSCC to act on its behalf.
+OCC's Rules provide that delivery of, and payment for, securities underlying certain exercised stock options and matured single stock futures that are physically settled are generally effected through the facilities of NSCC and are not settled through OCC's facilities.11 OCC and NSCC executed the Existing Accord to facilitate, via NSCC's systems, the physical settlement of securities arising out of options and futures cleared by OCC.
+OCC Clearing Members that clear and settle physically settled options and futures transactions through OCC also are required under OCC's Rules12 to be Members of NSCC or to have appointed or nominated a Member of NSCC to act on its behalf.
 As noted above, these firms are referred to as "Common Members" in the Existing Accord.

+iii.
 Summary of the Existing Accord

 The Existing Accord governs the transfer between OCC and NSCC of responsibility for settlement obligations that involve a delivery and receipt of stock in the settlement of physically settled options and futures that are cleared and settled by OCC and for which the underlying securities are eligible for clearing through the facilities of NSCC ("E&A/Delivery Transactions").
-It also establishes the time when OCC's settlement guarantee (the "OCC Guaranty") ends and NSCC's settlement guarantee (the "NSCC Guaranty") begins with respect to E&A/Delivery Transactions.
-However, in the case of a Common Member default NSCC can reject these settlement obligations, in which case the settlement guaranty will not transfer from OCC to NSCC and OCC would not have a right to settle the transactions through the facilities of NSCC.
-Instead, OCC would have to engage in alternative methods of settlement that have the potential to create significant liquidity and collateral requirements for both OCC and its non-
+It also establishes the time when OCC's settlement guarantee (the "OCC Guaranty") ends and NSCC's settlement guarantee (the "NSCC Guaranty")13 begins with respect to E&A/Delivery Transactions.
+However, in the case of a Common Member default14 NSCC can reject these settlement obligations, in which case the settlement guaranty will not transfer from OCC to NSCC and OCC would not have a right to settle the transactions through the facilities of NSCC.
+Instead, OCC would have to engage in alternative methods of settlement that have the potential to create significant liquidity and collateral requirements for both OCC and its non-defaulting Clearing Members.15 More specifically,